OPEN PRACTICE AREAS

 You Cannot Expunge a DWI Conviction in Texas

-Unfortunately, you cannot expunge a DWI in Texas.
+Unfortunately, you cannot expunge a DWI conviction in Texas.
 The only way to expunge a DWI arrest is if you are not convicted of the offense.
 For example, if you were acquitted at trial or your charges were dismissed, you can have a DWI removed from your arrest record.
 If you are convicted, meaning that you are found guilty of the offense, you cannot remove the conviction from your record.

 Professional licensing boards and post-secondary institutions will conduct a criminal background check if you apply for a license or a renewal.
 Additionally, even if the charge is your first DWI offense, it is still considered if you are charged with another DWI in the future.